 What can you do to protect yourself?

-Below is a listing of simple things that you can do in order to avoid becoming a target of identity theft.
+Below is a listing of simple things you can do in order to avoid becoming a target of identity theft.

 - Keep your Social Security card and number in a safe place such as a safe deposit box or a fireproof safe.
 Never carry it in your wallet or purse.